 Specialty Insurance Coverage for Unique Operations

 “Hardy Buoys is a unique company,” says, Mark Johnson Senior Commercial Risk Advisor at Reliance Insurance, “They started as a place for sport fishermen to take their sport catch to be cleaned, packed and shipped home after their vacation.
-It has grown to include a very large commercial fish processing plant and smoking operations in addition to their sport fishing service.
+It has grown to include a very large commercial fish processing plant and smoking operations in addition to its sport fishing service.
 A large portion of the business is now dedicated to private label smoked salmon products.
 Also in the mix was their purchase of a local Port Hardy shopping mall.
 When they became our client in 2003, the value proposition was to identify, quantify and minimize risk exposure.
-We identified and jointly implemented several strategies to reduce risk for Hardy Buoys.
+We identified and jointly implemented several strategies to reduce the risk for Hardy Buoys.
 Our Food Protect program helps them tremendously by lowering their risk and keeping insurance premiums low while providing excellent coverage.”

 The Hardy Buoys brand is sold across North America, in addition to their own brand they also co-pack for other companies.
 Mark adds, “Hardy Buoys has a strong culture of best practices as seen by their many food quality certifications.
 Adopting risk reduction strategies has been second nature to Hardy Buoys.”

 We spoke with Hardy Buoys co-owner, Carol Dirom to learn more about Hardy Buoys rise to the top.